prembhaskal/code_practice/code_pratice_ws/acnx/ReadMe.txt

    input_file.
    output_file.

+>> Data Partition Class:
+   Also converts a chunk of data (BufferedReader) having multiple id elements into parts, each having just one id element.

 >> the parser is divided into following parts.
   1. RawData Converter:
         Convert the raw data line to a Node, which has XmlElement.